 Instructions to TGah Editor: Change the paragaraph below as follows:

-For both Method A and Method B, when there are no frames buffered for any BSS corresponding to a transmitted or nontransmitted BSSID supported, the Partial Virtual Bitmap field is encoded as a single octet equal to 0, the Bitmap Offset subfield is 0, and the Length field is 4.
-When there are no buffered individually addressed frames for any BSS corresponding to a transmitted or nontransmitted BSSID, but there are buffered group addressed frames for one or more of the BSSs, the Partial Virtual Bitmap field consists of the octets number 0 to N0 – 1 where N0 is the smallest positive integer such that (N0 × 8 – 2n < 8).
-In this case, the Bitmap Offset subfield value contains the number 0, and the Length field is N0+3.
+For both Method A and Method B, when there are no frames buffered for any BSS corresponding to a transmitted or nontransmitted BSSID supported, the Partial Virtual Bitmap field is encoded as a single octet equal to 0, the Bitmap Offset subfield is 0, and the Length field is 4 while for Method C the Partial Virtual Bitmap field is not present in the TIM element and the Length field is 3.
+For both Method A and Method B, when there are no buffered individually addressed frames for any BSS corresponding to a transmitted or nontransmitted BSSID, but there are buffered group addressed frames for one or more of the BSSs, the Partial Virtual Bitmap field consists of the octets number 0 to N0 – 1 where N0 is the smallest positive integer such that (N0 × 8 – 2n < 8), while for Method C, the Partial Virtual Bitmap field consists of Encoded Blocks that contain the BSS AIDs of the BSSs for which there are buffered group addressed frames.
+In this case for Method A and Method B, the Bitmap Offset subfield value contains the number 0, and the Length field is N0+3, while for Method C, the Length field is equal to 3 plus the size of the encoded blocks that carry the BSS AIDs which are present in the TIM element.

 8.4.2.6.1 S1G Partial Virtual Bitmap encoding